 This post is sponsored by ChocZero.
 All opinions are my own and I only share products I personally love.
 Thanks for supporting the brands that make this site possible!

 My protein waffles were such a hit recently, I thought it would be fun to make another treat with protein powder.
-Time to make dessert do more for you, with this protein donut recipe!
+Time to make dessert do more for you, with this protein donuts recipe!
 These protein packed donuts are not only filled with rich, chocolaty flavor, they’ll also keep you full for hours with a whopping 6 grams of protein which is even more than my protein-packed rice krispie treats.

 Why You’ll Love This Protein Donuts Recipe